fynoio/ios-sdk/README.md

 ### Step 4: Add the Fyno Initialization Code
 #### Direct Implementation
-Navigate to your AppDelegate file and add the Fyno initialization code.
+Navigate/Create to your AppDelegate file and add the Fyno initialization code.

 ```swift
 import Foundation